GoogleCloudPlatform/python-docs-samples/notebooks/rendered/cloud-storage-client-library.md

 from google.cloud import storage
 ```

-Next, initialize a client object, which is used to interact with the Cloud Storage API.
-The project used by the client will default to the project associated with the credentials file stored in the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.

-See the [google-auth](https://google-auth.readthedocs.io/en/latest/reference/google.auth.html) for more information about Application Default Credentials.
+The `storage.Client` object uses your default project.
+Alternatively, you can specify a project in the `Client` constructor.
+For more information about how the default project is determined, see the [google-auth documentation](https://google-auth.readthedocs.io/en/latest/reference/google.auth.html).

 Run the following to create a client with your default project:

 ```python
 client = storage.Client()
 print("Client created using default project: {}".format(client.project))
 ```

-Alternatively, you can explicitly specify a project when constructing the client:
+To explicitly specify a project when constructing the client, set the `project` parameter:

 ```python